pylint-dev/pylint/doc/development_guide/contributor_guide/contribute.rst

 .. keep this in sync with the description of PULL_REQUEST_TEMPLATE.md!

+- Document your change, if it is a non-trivial one:

+  * A maintainer might label the issue ``skip-news`` if the change does not need to be in the changelog.
-- Create a news fragment with `towncrier create <IssueNumber>.<type>` which will be included in the changelog. `<type>` can be one of: breaking, user_action, feature, new_check, removed_check, extension, false_positive, false_negative, bugfix, other, internal.
+  * Otherwise, create a news fragment with ``towncrier create <IssueNumber>.<type>`` which will be included in the changelog. ``<type>`` can be one of the types defined in `./towncrier.toml`.
     If necessary you can write details or offer examples on how the new change is supposed to work.

-- Document your change, if it is a non-trivial one.
+  * Generating the doc is done with ``tox -e docs``

+- Send a pull request from GitHub (see `About pull requests`_ for more insight about this topic).

+- Write comprehensive commit messages and/or a good description of what the PR does.
+  Relate your change to an issue in the tracker if such an issue exists (see `Closing issues via commit messages`_ of the GitHub documentation for more information on this)

+- Keep the change small, separate the consensual changes from the opinionated one.

+  * Don't hesitate to open multiple PRs if the change requires it.
+If your review is so big it requires to actually plan and allocate time to review, it's more likely that it's going to go stale.
+  * Maintainers might have multiple 5 to 10 minutes review windows per day, Say while waiting for their teapot to boil, or for their partner to recover from their hilarious nerdy joke, but only one full hour review time per week, if at all.

 - If you used multiple emails or multiple names when contributing, add your mails and preferred name in the ``script/.contributors_aliases.json`` file.

-- Write a comprehensive commit message

-- Relate your change to an issue in the tracker if such an issue exists (see `Closing issues via commit messages`_ of the GitHub documentation for more information on this)

-- Send a pull request from GitHub (see `About pull requests`_ for more insight about this topic)

 .. _`Closing issues via commit messages`: https://github.blog/2013-01-22-closing-issues-via-commit-messages/
 .. _`About pull requests`: https://support.github.com/features/pull-requests